52 Things That Can Make Your Home Look More Expensive

 united photo studio/Shutterstock

 Lines of books don’t have to look like a stuffy library.
-“Intersperse with a few framed photos and interesting book ends,” says Ana Cummings, design expert on CTV’s Homes & Lifestyles Canada.
+“Intersperse with a few framed photos and interesting bookends,” says Ana Cummings, design expert on CTV’s Homes & Lifestyles Canada.
 “Make sure it is neat and tidy—that alone speaks volumes.”
+These vintage shelves offer enough room for both books and trinkets.
 Find out how to expertly decorate a bookshelf.

 Add an area rug